eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

           <li><b>Six Sword Assault</b> - The boss throws out four large AoEs in diagonal directions (his "corners") that return the same way and deal damage to anyone in their path.</li>
           <li><b>Sword Swirl</b> - At 35% (and at regular intervals thereafter if the fight goes on for a while) the boss will form a large AoE around him and continuously spin with his swords dealing large amounts of damage to any group member caught inside.</li>
         </ul>
         <p>After defeating Ra Kotu the gate he came out of will be accessible.
-When 6 group members go inside the gate will close and the other 6 are locked out.
+When six group members go inside the gate will close and the other six are locked out.
 To the right is another door that will now be open and the remaining group members can proceed through here.
 You may wish to organise your group before proceeding.</p>
         <div class="spoiler">
           <input type="checkbox" class="spoiler-button">
           <div class="spoiler-head">Strategies</div>